awsdocs/amazon-athena-user-guide/doc_source/compression-formats.md

   For information about the Snappy framing methods that Athena supports for each file format, see the table later on this page\.
 + **ZLIB** – Based on Deflate, ZLIB is the default write compression format for files in the ORC data storage format\.
 For more information, see the [zlib](https://github.com/madler/zlib) page on GitHub\.
-+  **ZSTANDARD** – The [Zstandard real\-time data compression algorithm](http://facebook.github.io/zstd/) is a fast compression algorithm that provides high compression ratios\.
++  **ZSTD** – The [Zstandard real\-time data compression algorithm](http://facebook.github.io/zstd/) is a fast compression algorithm that provides high compression ratios\.
 The Zstandard library is provided as open source software using a BSD license\.
 Athena supports reading and writing ZStandard compressed ORC, Parquet, and textfile data\.
 When writing ZStandard compressed data, Athena uses ZStandard compression level 3\.

 ## Compression Support in Athena by File Format<a name="compression-support-by-file-format"></a>